Jim Simpson (sportscaster): NBC Sports

 Eventually Simpson would broadcast many sports at NBC, including football, basketball, baseball, tennis, and golf.
 For much of the 1960s and 1970s he was generally considered the network's number two play-by-play announcer, behind only Curt Gowdy.
 He was in New Haven, Connecticut on November 22, 1963, preparing to call the annual Harvard-Yale football game with Lindsey Nelson and Terry Brennan, when word came of the assassination of John F. Kennedy.
 Simpson was quoted as saying to Nelson as they walked through the tunnel of the Yale Bowl, "We will remember this walk and this moment for a long, long, time."
 His work on American Football League (and later American Football Conference) telecasts for NBC is perhaps what he is best remembered for.

 In 1966, Simpson and Bill Cullen (who at the time, along with Simpson hosted a sports anthology series called NBC Sports in Action), were the between-periods co-hosts for NBC's Stanley Cup Finals broadcasts.
 It marked the first time that the Stanley Cup Finals were broadcast on American network television.
 It was also the first time that hockey games were broadcast on network television in color.
 The CBC would follow suit the following year.

-On January 15, 1967, Simpson (along with former quarterback George Ratterman) called Super Bowl I for NBC Radio.
-He also called several World Series for NBC Radio, as well as numerous Orange Bowl games, the 1966 FIFA World Cup Final (via tape delay), and several Olympic Games for NBC television.
+On January 15, 1967, Simpson (along with former quarterback George Ratterman) called Super Bowl I for NBC radio.
+He also called three other Super Bowls and several World Series for NBC radio, as well as numerous Orange Bowl games, the 1966 FIFA World Cup Final (via tape delay), and several Olympic Games for NBC television.